Please familiarize yourself with the COVID-19 safety protocols before you ride. Passengers must wear a face covering at

 When boarding the bus, tell the driver your name and present your Columbia ID.
 The driver will confirm that you are a ticket-holder using a trip manifest.
 Please be ready with your ID when you step up to the bus to ensure a timely boarding process.

 Please also be aware of the COVID-19 safety protocols in place before boarding the bus.
 Always wear a face covering while waiting at bus stops and while riding the bus.
 Leave six feet of space between you and your fellow passengers while waiting at the stop.

 Need help or have questions?

 Frequently Asked Questions (FAQ)

 The new commuter shuttles offer an alternative to public transit for faculty, staff and students, in an effort to facilitate movement back and forth to Columbia's campuses for the Fall term.

 All Columbia students, faculty and staff (including Barnard College and Teachers College) who have an active Columbia UNI are eligible.

 Following the measures recommended by experts and implemented by the MTA and NJ Transit, Academy cleans and disinfects the buses daily, paying special attention to high-touch areas.

-In accordance with Executive Order 202.18, any person utilizing public or private transportation carriers or other for-hire vehicles who is over age two and able to medically tolerate a face covering must wear a face covering over the nose and mouth during any such trip.
+In accordance with Executive Order 202.18, any person utilizing public or private transportation carriers or other for-hire vehicles who is over age two and able to medically tolerate a face covering must wear a face covering over the nose and mouth during any such trip, regardless of vaccination status.
 Phone calls are not permitted on the shuttle buses as talking in enclosed spaces can spread the virus.

 See this page for more information on COVID-19 safety.